 For many years, the U.S. medical schools have focused on enhancing education, thus driving up costs and necessitating increased tuition to maintain profitability.
 But typically, businesses strive to decrease costs, for example, by improving manufacturing processes or choosing alternative raw materials.
-This is why we can finally buy a flat screen TV for under a thousand dollars and why personal care companies employ entire divisions to reformulate a line of shampoo.
+This is why we can finally buy a flat-screen TV for under a thousand dollars and why personal care companies employ entire divisions to reformulate a line of shampoo.
 There is always a faster, cheaper way to do things while still producing, at the very least, a non-inferior product.

 How is it then, that with over 100 years of experience in manufacturing doctors, we haven’t figured out how to make the same product for less money?
 Schools continue to push increasingly comprehensive and expensive curricula when they should be focusing on eliminating unnecessary classes, lectures, and factoids.
-Are better doctors made by sheer inertia, and the assumption that providing sufficient educational mass will propel us into our medical careers?
+Are better doctors made by sheer inertia and the assumption that providing sufficient educational mass will propel us into our medical careers?
 I would argue they are not, and schools should instead focus on stripping education down to the essentials and choosing the right investment tools—those students who are good enough to find success on their own.

 Can medical education be shortened?

-The other, albeit intimately related, path for enabling a non-inferior education is decreasing the overall length of medical school.
+The other, albeit intimately related, the path for enabling a non-inferior education is decreasing the overall length of medical school.
 Institutions such as New York University have already stepped down this road with an optional three-year track that is “identical to the core curriculum of the four-year pathway.”
 One less year of education means one less year of tuition, one less year of interest accrual, and, yes, one less year of education.

 A 2012 paper by Ezekiel Emmanuel and Victor Fuchs, however, estimated that medical school could be reduced by as much as 30% with little to no decrease in ultimate physician skill or quality of patient care.
 They note that “the ideal physician has been the triple threat: an incisive diagnostician and empathetic clinician, a productive researcher, and a scintillating teacher,” resulting in an ever more expansive training regimen.
 Meanwhile, there is no evidence that students enrolled in reduced training programs do any worse on standardized tests than their four-year counterparts.

 Essentially, Emmanuel and Fuchs suggest that healthcare has become a team effort, as opposed to an individual endeavor.
 Much like the transition of major league pitcher from complete game warriors to a complement of highly specialized starters, relievers, and closers, doctors no longer need to do everything or do it alone.
 So why are we still being trained that way?
-It is not cramming our heads with facts that makes us better clinicians, it is being incisive about which facts to choose.
+It is not cramming our heads with facts that make us better clinicians, it is being incisive about which facts to choose.

 Do all doctors have to have all the answers?

-Very often, doctors are seen as a font of all medical knowledge—able to pluck esoteric medical facts from their encyclopedic brains.
+Very often, doctors are seen as a font of all medical knowledgeable to pluck esoteric medical facts from their encyclopedic brains.
 They are seen as kings, rather than jacks of all trades.
 It is why people ask their urologist about how much fat they should eat or discuss a recent divorce with their pulmonologist.
 Obviously, cutting education means that we may not learn the ins and outs of cutting-edge stem cell technology or have the ability to identify every bit of the human body with a microscope and an H&E stain.
 We will not have all the answers, but we were never going to have them all anyway.
 How many psychiatrists know the ins and outs of how to perform a TURP procedure?
 How many ER physicians actually remember what the globus pallidus is?
 With a shorter education, we might not be the best at everything, but at least we would be not unacceptably worse.